ecoseminar/Ecoseminar_Aut24/DonutsvsGrapes.md

 Add an "x" after this text to vote for donuts: xx

-Add an "x" after this text to vote for grapes: x
+Add an "x" after this text to vote for grapes: xx